 Displaying or hiding toolbars

-To display or hide toolbars, go to View > Toolbars on the main menu bar, then click on the name of a toolbar from the drop-down list.
+To display or hide toolbars, go to View > Toolbars on the Menu bar, then click on the name of a toolbar from the drop-down list.
 An active toolbar shows a check-mark beside its name.
 Toolbars created from tool palettes are not listed in the View menu.

-To close a toolbar, click on the X on the right of the toolbar title or go to View > Toolbars on the main menu bar and deselect the toolbar.
+To close a toolbar go to View > Toolbars on the Menu bar and deselect the toolbar, or right-click in an empty space between the icons on a toolbar and select Close toolbar from the context menu.

 Sub-menus and tool palettes

 Toolbar icons with a small triangle to the right will display sub-menus, tool palettes, and alternative methods of selecting items, depending on the icon.